Table of Contents

 3, Palletisation & Tail Lift

-Due to Australian OH&S standards, you will need to use a skid or pallet for any boxes that weigh 30kg or more as a forklift will need to transport the box at pick-up and delivery.
+Due to Australian OH&S standards, you will need to use a skid or pallet for any package that weighs 30kg or more as a forklift will be required to transport the package at both pick-up and delivery sites.
 The carrier will charge you a manual handling fee as well as a misdeclaration fee as the pallet measurements will now be part of the item's dimensions (drastically increasing the volumetric weight).

 What are the Surcharges that I can incur?